Meat, milk, or wool?

 While most non-dairy producers wean their lambs at 60 days

-of age or later, dairy lambs are weaned at 30 days of age or
+of age or later, dairy lambs are usually weaned at 30 days of age or

 younger, so that the ewes can be milked when they are still

-producing adequate amounts of milk.
+producing significant amounts of milk.
 Milking facilities and equipment

 will be the biggest expense in a dairy sheep operation.
 The